Building Strong Relationships

 • Adhere to NERPSA's Code of Conduct.

-• Exercise caution in social media interactions with families, maintaining appropriate professional distance.
+• Exercise caution in social media interactions, maintaining appropriate professional distance.

 • Avoid dual relationships that could blur professional boundaries.